OpenPrinting/ippusbxd/readme.md

                  r->txt_record ? r->txt_record->data.txt.string_list : NULL,
 ```

 Build and install Avahi.

+Avahi 0.8.0 and newer have this patch already included.

-This makes Avahi not only advertising
+This makes Avahi not only advertising services on the usual network
-services on the usual network interfaces but also on the "lo"
-(loopback) interface (localhost).
-The services on the loopback
+interfaces but also on the "lo" (loopback) interface (localhost).
+The
-interface (on localhost) are only advertised on the local machine, so
+services on the loopback interface (on localhost) are only advertised
-no additional info gets exposed to the network, especially no
+on the local machine, so no additional info gets exposed to the
-local-only service gets shared by this.
+network, especially no local-only service gets shared by this.

 This works well as long as your machine is connected to some kind of
 network (does not necessarily need to be a connection to the Internet,